ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- Check cost and price for the current block with respect to the lookback window from the parent block timestamp.
-This information is provided in the [execution context](https://github.com/ava-labs/blobvm/blob/master/vm/chain_vm.go#L64) of the block.
+- The target block price and minimum gas price must meet the minimum enforced by the VM.

 ```go
 context, err := b.vm.ExecutionContext(b.Tmstmp, parent)